jpikl/mmvv/docs/reference/rew-x.md

 </div>
 </div>

 All global options `-0, --null`, `--buf-size` and `--buf-mode` are propagated to rew subcommands.
-Do not forget configure NUL separator manually for any external commands.
+Do not forget configure NUL separator manually for any external command.

 ```sh
 rew x --null '{upper | sed --null-data "s/^.//g"}'